Travel affects student athletes

 Channing Flatt –

-Redshirt freshman for the Texann basketball team Shelby Drews described a recent trip the team took to Colorado in an interview.
+Redshirt freshman for the Texan basketball team Shelby Drews described a recent trip the team took to Colorado in an interview.
+You can learn more about coach trips online.

 “We got on the bus pretty early in the morning it was a 12 or 13 hour trip.
 Most of the time me and the other girls sleep half the way and the other half we’re usually doing schoolwork.
 When we get there it’s pretty much all work.
 We get there.
 We practice.
 We go to the hotel, we rest, we do our homework and we eat.
 There’s definitely a routine there’s not much time.
 Actually I take that back the first day we were there we did team bonding, we went bowling that was fun so we got a little break.”
 Drews said.